tpernatsch/foamForNuclearTPernatsch/README.md

 - neutronics, with models for point kinetics, diffusion (transient and eigenvalue), adjoint diffusion (only eigenvalue), SP3 (transient and eigenvalue), discrete ordinates (only eigenvalue);
 - one-phase thermal-hydraulics, according to both RANS-CFD and porous-medium coarse-mesh approaches (the two approaches can be combined in the same mesh);
 - two-phase porous-medium thermal-hydraulics, according to an Euler-Euler model, with models and correlations available for sodium and water;
-- temperatures in sub-scale solid structures in porous-medium regions, based on user selectable models including 1-D fuel, fixed temperature, fixed power, fuel pebbles, heated rods, as well as a generic lumped-parameters model based on the concept of electric equivalence;
+- temperatures in sub-scale solid structures in porous-medium regions, based on user-selectable models including 1-D fuel, fixed temperature, fixed power, fuel pebbles, heated rods, as well as a generic lumped-parameters model based on the concept of electric equivalence;
 - thermal-mechanics based on linear thermo-elasticity, which can be used to evaluate deformations and temperatures in solid structures.
 Deformations can be used to modify the meshes for thermal-hydraulics and neutronics.

 It should be mentioned that GeN-Foam was mainly designed for coarse-mesh analyses of a reactor core (with porous medium approach and sub-scale representation of fuel).
 However, pin-by-pin and other heterogeneous models can be obtained by connecting the thermal-mechanics and thermal-hydraulics regions using coupled boundary conditions.